ahtngl/ahtngl.github.io/about.markdown

 </div>

 <div style="margin-bottom: 20px; padding: 0 10px;">
     Outside of academics , I enjoy spending time in nature , running and going to bouldering gym.
-I also love watching films on MUBI , reading ancient Greek philosophy , and experimenting with photography.
+I also love watching films on MUBI , reading classical history & ancient Greek philosophy , and experimenting with photography.

 </div>